sandya43/sandya43/README.md

 - 🌱 I love learning as a process and mostly about new things...

-- 🔭 I’m looking for Job opportunities in Bangalore
+- 🔭 I’m looking for a Job opportunities in Bangalore

 - 🌱 I’m currently learning **Python,R**